 Results also showed that, compared to non-SVORI participants, SVORI participants showed no discernible differences on outcomes with respect to recidivism, housing, substance abuse, and physical and mental health.

-Offenders face important challenges upon returning to their communities.
+Persons convicted of a crime who have completed any court-ordered punishment face important challenges upon returning to their communities.
 These challenges include finding suitable housing and employment and obtaining affordable health care (including substance abuse treatment and mental health counseling).
-Results from the SVORI evaluation support the notion that successful reentry of returning offenders cannot be tied to one process (such as, in this example, the provision of services).
+Results from the SVORI evaluation support the notion that successful reentry to society cannot be tied to one process (such as, in this example, the provision of services).

 For a more detailed overview of findings from the SVORI evaluation, see The Multi-site Evaluation of SVORI: Summary and Synthesis (pdf, 176 pages).